This summer, be especially vigilant about a tiny menace that could spoil your appetite for years.

 “This is a very odd situation: most ticks are specific for some animal, so there are dog ticks, pig ticks, cattle ticks — these ticks really don’t like humans much.
 But the lone star tick really does like humans,” Platts-Mills said.
 “We’ve got deer on the lawns and they’re dropping these ticks everywhere.”

 The alpha-gal allergy is named after a sugar found in animals.
 Humans don’t have alpha-gal, but make an immune response to it.
 As TODAY first reported in 2016, it’s believed the lone star tick picks up alpha-gal after biting a deer, then transfers it into a person’s bloodstream when it bites a human.
 When a person is sensitized to alpha-gal, it triggers an allergic reaction.
 A blood test can confirm the allergy.

-Researchers recently linked this sensitivity to the buildup of plaque in heart arteries, boosting the risk of heart attacks and stroke for people who have the allergy.
+Researchers have linked this sensitivity to the buildup of plaque in heart arteries, boosting the risk of heart attacks and stroke for people who have the allergy.

 Platts-Mills has the allergy himself: he was bitten in August 2007 and experienced his first reaction that November hours after eating lamb chops.
 The delayed response can make it a challenge for doctors and patients to connect the foods with symptoms, the American College of Allergy, Asthma & Immunology noted.

 “One of the fascinating things, the hallmark of this, is that the symptoms occur in a delayed fashion, three to six hours after someone typically eats red meat,” Commins said.

 The symptoms can include hives, redness, itching and swelling.
 Some patients complain of intense gastrointestinal distress, like abdominal cramping and pain, Commins said.
 People can end up with anaphylaxis, a life-threatening allergic reaction that requires emergency treatment, he added.
 Most of his patients carry Epi pens.